Usage

 the speaker as either ignorant or insensitive or of low character.

-Embryo: from the fertilized egg to when a heartbeat is first
+Embryo: from fertilized egg to first detection of a heartbeat (in

-increased growth and development of the organ systems, and ends at
+increased growth and development of organ systems; it ends at

 birth.